darpa-xdata/vagrant-vm-boilerplate/README.md

-This project is an example of how to create a collaborative vagrant development and deployment environment (continuous integration enabled) for XDATA.
-Follow these instructions.
-Additional information about deploying to the XDATA cloud is available on the internal XDATA wiki under the development section.
+This project is an example of how to create a collaborative vagrant development.

 Install and configure Vagrant<br>